jowharshamshiri/ws/docs/st8-guide.md

 ### 1. Install St8

-First, ensure st8 is installed as part of the Nomion tool suite:
+First, ensure st8 is installed as part of the Workspace tool suite:

 ```bash
 # Install all tools including st8